SCOPE OF THIS CHAPTER

 1. Planned Placements

-In exceptional circumstances a child may be placed without the immediate need for the following procedures; please see Section 2, Immediate Placements.
+In exceptional circumstances a child may be placed without the immediate need for the procedure to be followed in this situation please see Section 2, Immediate Placements.
 A child must not be placed with parents if that would be incompatible with an order as to contact under Section 34 Children Act 1989.

 1.1 Consultation before Placement